On to the Round of 16 in the College Basketball Tournament. See what you miss and start predicting on OG.com today.

 The first weekend of the tournament has come and gone.
 We’ve seen a top seed fall, a play-in team make it through the weekend, and a handful of insane buzzer-beating shots.
 Now, with 15 games left in the college basketball season, we will get down to who has enough left in the tank to win a championship.
 What makes this tournament so compelling is that it’s a pretty flat landscape at the top.
 Between teams like Arizona, Duke, Michigan, Houston, Illinois, Connecticut, St. John’s, among others, it really wouldn’t be all that surprising if any of these teams were the one cutting down the nets.
 With the competition stiffer than maybe it’s ever been, let’s move into next weekend, where we will crown the winner of each region in the rounds of 16 and 8.

 If anyone wants to complain about this tournament “being too chalky”, look no further than the East Region.
 A majority of this region held serve over the first weekend.
-The only two “upsets” in this corner of the bracket were 9 TCU beating 8 Ohio State, and 5 St. John’s defeating 4 Kansas.
-Both of those games were coin flips that featured spreads below two points at close, and were decided by two points.
+The only two “upsets” in this corner of the bracket were and Both of those games were coin flips that featured spreads below two points at close, and were decided by two points.
 But that’s all right because that tees up some extremely interesting matchups for the round of 16.

 The West Region featured the biggest upset of the first round, when 12 High Point upset 5 Wisconsin on Thursday afternoon.
 Thanks to their top-three-scoring offense and a rainstorm of three-pointers, High Point became the lowest seed to win a game in the first round.
 Their reward was facing the second-ranked scoring offense in 4 Arkansas, who came out on top in a high-scoring 94-88 win.